DoraAgyemang/Data-Analysis---SQL/README.md

   ### Exploratory Data Analysis

- Exploratory Data Analysis (EDA) entailed delving into the product sales data to address essential inquiries, such as:
+ Exploratory Data Analysis (EDA) entails delving into the product sales data to address essential queries, such as:
   - Total Sales for each product name
   - Total tax amount for each product color
   - Total freight for each product name
   - The sum of proportion of the sum of total product cost for each product name

    ### Data Analysis
-At this juncture we are going to write queries to asnwer the about questions.
+At this juncture we will querry the data to asnwer the business questions above.
  1. Querry to bring out the total sales for each Product name
    ```
 SELECT
      ProductName,
      SUM(SalesAmount) AS Total_Sales
 FROM AdventureWorks_Products AS P
 INNER JOIN AdventureWork_Sales AS S
 ON P.ProductKey=S.ProductKey